docker-archive/dcus-hol-2017/docker-enterprise/README.md

 The `pets_visualizer` service is created and our existing `pets_web` service is updated.
 Because no `pets_web` parameters were changed in this compose file, there are no actions done to the `web` containers.

-2. Go to the `<external-ip>:<port>` that is listed on the page of the 	`pets_visualizer` service in your browser window.
+2. Go to the `<external-ip>:<port>` that is listed on the bottom of the page of the 	`pets_visualizer` service in your browser window.
 This shows you the nodes of your UCP cluster and where containers are scheduled.
 You should see that the `pets_web` container is evenly distributed across your nodes.

 ![](images/visualizer.png)